-A data export rule defines the tables for which data is exported and the destination.
-You can have 10 enabled rules in your workspace when any additional rule above 10 must be in disable state.
-A destination must be unique across all export rules in your workspace.
+Data export rule defines the tables for which data is exported and destination.
+You can have 10 enabled rules in your workspace, additional rules can be added, but in 'disable' state.
+Destinations must be unique across all export rules in workspace.

 Export rule should include tables that you have in your workspace.
 Run this query for a list of available tables in your workspace.

 find where TimeGenerated > ago(24h) | distinct Type

 View all data export rules in a workspace

 If the data export rule includes an unsupported table, the configuration will succeed, but no data will be exported for that table.
 If the table is later supported, then its data will be exported at that time.

 If the data export rule includes a table that doesn't exist, it will fail with the error "Table <tableName> does not exist in the workspace".

 Supported tables are currently limited to those specified below.
 All data from the table will be exported unless limitations are specified.
 This list is updated as support for additional tables added.